 1. Put a few drops in your bath

 Taking a bath can help decrease headache intensity.
-Add a few drops of peppermint oil to your bath to really increase the relaxation benefits.
+Add a few drops of diluted peppermint oil to your bath to really increase the relaxation benefits.
 Turn the bathroom lights off and use a candle if your headache gets worse with bright lights.
 Try taking a bath to prevent a headache from coming on or worsening.

 2. Inhale peppermint oil with steam

 Pour hot water into a bowl and add 3 to 7 drops of essential oil.
 Cover your head with a towel, close your eyes, and breathe through your nose.
-Do this for no more than two minutes.
+Do this for no more than 2 minutes.
 Steam inhalation can help with sinus headaches, especially if you also have symptoms of congestion.

 3. Add it to your massage oil